circonus/product-docs/passport/agent-manager.md

 ## Managing Additional Agents

-If additional agents have been added to the host where Agent Manager is running, then you will need to run a few CMDs so for them to become discovered.
+If additional agents have been added to the host where Agent Manager is running, then you will need to run a few CMDs for them to become discovered.

 <Tabs groupId="operating-systems">
   <TabItem value="Linux" label="Linux" default>